 Day 02: Addis Ababa

-We spend the day exploring Addis Ababa beginning with a visit to the National Museum, one of the most important sub- Saharan museums in all of Africa.
+We start our tour to Ethiopia by exploring Addis Ababa beginning with a visit to the National Museum, one of the most important sub- Saharan museums in all of Africa.
 The museum is home to the fossilized humanoid Lucy, as well as an amazing collection of artifacts, royal items and art.
 We then visit the Ethnological Museum, which was the former palace of Haile Selassie.
 After lunch, we take time in St. George Cathedral, built in 1896 by Emperor Menelik and then continue on to Holy Trinity Cathedral.
 Holy Trinity Cathedral is the largest Orthodox Church in Ethiopia and has survived through many historical periods, as its interesting architecture can attest to.
 The Cathedral contains the thrones and the tombs of the emperor and some of the royal family.
 Visit Mercato, the largest open air market in Africa.
 (B, L, D)

 Day 03: Addis Ababa/Bahir Dar (Flight)